tatthien/bible-tab-verses/README.md

 Bible verses storage for Bible Tab extension

-*If you are not a developer, I encourage you to use the Google Form https://goo.gl/forms/GRqfWuduEGBNCkmx1 to add verses.*
+*If you are not a developer, I encourage you to use this Google Form http://bit.ly/2DhznDb to add verses.*

 # How to contribute